Linux FPAC mini-HOWTO

 make installconf

-(only if no previous configuration file exist, as they would be overwritten)
+(this command, only if no previous configuration files exist.
+Otherwise they would be overwritten)

 -rw-r--r-- 1 root root 101464 déc 4 19:59 libax25.a